VenturianTome/VenturianTome/src/5.Characters/Johnny_Toast.md

 - Toast has a girly scream \[7:20 - *Ghost Hunters Horror Map*]
 - Toast has a sister named Jenny, and she was a cop \[3:41 - *I Am The Puppet (Hell's Island Pt.1)*]
 - Toast had a cat named [Marshmallow](5.Characters/Pets.md), but it died \[13:51 - *The Horror Continues (Hell's Island Pt.2)*]
+- Toast has been known to pull shenanigans, including using confetti bombs that he hides in peanut butter jars \[2:49 - FNAF 4 Playable Animatronics]
+  - He once scared a homeowner half to death - his pacemaker came out of his nose \[2:49]
+  - He has tried to prank a homeowner with explosive cookies, eventually succeeding \[7:39 / 8:46 / 11:39 / 12:51 / 14:43]
+  - He's pranked Ghost by setting up a fake haunting \[16:47]
 - Toast wrote a paper in college about the use of music in paranormal investigations \[6:59 - *Hell's Resort*]
 - Toast does the technical stuff, uses the equipment, and drives the van \[9:46 - *Hell's Resort*]
 - Toast quit smoking \[10:13 - *Hell's Resort*]